adammontville/draft-mandl-sacm-tool-capability-language/draft-mandl-sacm-tool-capability-language.md

 * Block from executing unapproved applications
 * Block from connecting unapproved connections.

-In these extremely simple examples, we’re looking at capabilities being described as the relationship between an Action (the what, in bold) and the Subject (to what, in orange).
+In each of the above examples, there is an action and a subject.
 The subject allows us to understand where the action is being applied and within which context.
 For example are we scanning the network for live assets, or are we scanning for known out-dated software?
-The problem then becomes, what ultimately describes the subject.
-This is where there is a significant gap in my opinion.
+The problem then becomes, what ultimately describes the subject - a subject could be an endpoint, an attribute on an endpoint, software installed on an endpoint, and so on.
 Ideally a standardized language of system subjects would allow for the capturing of relationships between subjects (a Filesystem is on a system, a network consists of different systems, applications can be distributed across different systems).
 The relationships would be key to understanding how specific capabilities tie back to different elements of the environment and how those protections roll up (or don’t) in the environment.

-However, in the imperfect world of technology I believe we need to introduce one additional piece, the “Scope”.
-As much as we’d like to say that our capability would be applied universally across our environment it may only be available to certain platforms, to systems that are domain joined, or to systems that have agents installed.
-This scope would then help you understand the overall coverage of your organization’s security tools.
-For the more mathematically inclined here is a quasi-mathematical way of looking at:
+We can extend this to include one more piece of information: Scope.
+As much as we’d like to say that a capability could be applied universally across a given environment, the reality is that it may only be available to certain platforms.
+For example, a specific action may only be available on domain-joined systems in a Windows environment, or to systems with specific software installed.
+This scope would then help an operator understand the overall coverage of her organization’s security tools.

+Another way of looking at this is that a security tooling capability is a function of an action-subject-scope tuple, or :

 Capabilities = f(Action, Subject, Scope)